Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 B) Welcoming LGBTQ+

-This position welcomes all people into the congregation as listeners.
-However, LGBTQ+ are seen as sinners who must repent and stop all same-sex practices.
 They may say you must repent on every same-sex activity and returning to your same-sex partner is repeatedly crucifying Christ.
 If you do not turn away from same-sex relationships, you cannot be confirmed as a full member, take Holy Communion, or lead in worship.
 It is very common for Christian churches to say they are welcoming while holding a hidden agenda to convert gays to straight (12).

 One example of a Welcoming denomination is the Christian Reformed Church of North America (CRCNA) which welcomes all people and does not condemn sexual orientation but prevents full "confessional" membership to LGBTQ+ and states that individuals must repent of and stop same-sex practices.
 At the 2022 CRCNA national meeting, Dominic Palacios spoke against a report, which equated homosexual activity with unchastity.
 He said the fruit of that report was suicides and excluding people from fellowship and that the denomination's theology on this issue has caused blood on our hands (13).
 Perhaps the phrase brought to mind Isaiah 1:15-18: “When you lift your hands in prayer, I will not look at you.
 No matter how much you pray, I will not listen, for your hands are covered with blood."
 The chair of the meeting said Palacios's comment violated the rules of decorum and would not allow him to speak unless he rescinded the comment.
-After that, few people spoke against the report, and it passed.
+After that, very few people spoke against the report, and it passed.

 C) Accepting LGBTQ+

-This position welcomes all people and accepts that homosexuality is the way you were created and agrees that orientation is not a sin.
-However, they believe that homosexual activity is incompatible with obedience to God's will (14).
-Same-sex oriented people must "go and sin no more."
+Same-sex-oriented people must "go and sin no more."
 Under this view, homosexuals are welcome and do not need to repent of the way God made them, but must be celibate to be sexually moral.
 You may participate in Holy Communion and lead in worship as long as you remain celibate.

 One example of an Accepting organization is Christians for Biblical Equality.
 Its website states the belief that the Bible teaches fundamental equality of women and men of all racial and ethnic groups, all economic classes and all ages.
-CBE states that "God’s design for relationships includes faithful marriage between a woman and a man, celibate singleness (15) and mutual submission in Christian community."
+CBE states that "God’s design for relationships includes faithful marriage between a woman and a man, celibate singleness (15) and mutual submission in the Christian community."
 This statement reflects a belief that all are accepted but homosexuals may not marry and must be celibate.

 D) Affirming LGBTQ+